What is DNS?

 - Hide DNS traffic from your ISP

-Long story short: ISPs can spy on you.
+Long story short: ISPs can and do spy on you.

 Obviously, what they can "collect," log, and store depends on what country you're in.
 But in the US, ISPs have the legal ability to sell your browsing history (read: DNS lookups).

 Your ISP knows who you are.
-Be reminded that ISPs in the US have notable PII on file:
+Be reminded that ISPs in the US have notable PII on file, which commonly includes:

 - Your full name